ros2-gbp/husarion_ugv_ros-release/husarion_ugv_gazebo/README.md

 ### EStopSystem

-Plugin based on `gz_system` is responsible for handling sensor interfaces (only IMU for now) and sending requests for joints compatible with `ros2_control`.
+Plugin based on `ign_system` is responsible for handling sensor interfaces (only IMU for now) and sending requests for joints compatible with `ros2_control`.
 Plugin also adds E-Stop support.

 #### Publishers